Akrotiri Archeological Site Tickets

 Skip-the-Line Ticket

-Children and youths up to 25 years old from EU member statesChildren up to 5 years old from non-EU countriesAdults over 25 enrolled in secondary education or professional training from EU member states and EEA countries
+Children and youths up to 25 years from EU member statesChildren up to 5 years from non-EU countriesAdults over 25 enrolled in secondary education or vocational training in EU member states and the European Economic Area

 Prices